sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates worker store errors every 5m.

-Refer to the [alert solutions reference](./alert_solutions.md#precise-code-intel-worker-codeintel-workerstore-errors) for alerts related to this panel.
+> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#precise-code-intel-worker-codeintel-workerstore-errors).

-<sub>Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).</sub>
+<sub>*Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).*</sub>

 <br />